 In 1874, Alexander Graham Bell created a phonautograph, an early device for recording sound, using the ear and part of the skull of a dead man.
 He attached a recording stylus to the eardrum, which, when vibrated by sound, inscribed lines on a smoked-glass plate.

 When Bell spoke into the dead man’s ear, the stylus etched the vibrations onto the glass.

-A mouthpiece funneled the sound of Bell’s voice to an eardrum from a dead body.
-His voice created sound waves that caused the inner ear bones to vibrate.
+A mouthpiece, or “speaking trumpet,” funneled the sound of Bell’s voice to an eardrum from a cadaver.
+The sound waves caused the inner ear bones to vibrate.
 A piece of straw – attached at one end to the bones – traced the pattern of the vibrations onto a charcoal-coated glass plate moving under the straw’s tip.

->

-> He surmised that if you could use sound to get an electrical current to vibrate – just like the piece of straw – then you could send speech as far and fast as electricity could travel.
+He surmised that if you could use sound to get an electrical current to vibrate like the stylus, then you could send speech as far and fast as electricity could travel.

 “As I was holding the human ear in my hand, it struck me,” Bell said, “that the bones of that human ear were very massive compared to the membrane.
 The membrane was like a little piece of tissue paper, hardly the size of a finger nail, and the bones that were moved by the little membrane were really very heavy.
 It suddenly occurred to me, that if such a small membrane as that would move bones so massive in comparison, why would not a larger membrane move my piece of iron?
 At once the idea of a membrane speaking telephone became complete in my mind.
 All I had to do was to attach a steel reed, not tuned to any definite pitch, to the center of a stretched membrane, just as in the phonautograph, so that it would vibrate in front of an electromagnet, and put another at the end of a telegraph wire, and we would have . . . a speaking telephone.”